IDilantha/POS-Maven-NativeHibernate/README.md

-# Point of Sale System with Maven (Layered Architecture)
+# Point of Sale System with Maven and Native Hibernate (Layered Architecture)

 Getting Started